MikKut/InforceTask/README.md

 Each URL will have associated data like CreatedBy, CreatedDate, and any other fields you choose to include.
 This data will be stored in the URL table in the database.

 ## Unit Testing
 There will be used a .NET test framework xUnit for server-side unit tests.
-For Angular, use Jasmine/Karma for unit testing.

 ## Application Flow
 User arrives at the Login View, enters credentials, and authorizes themselves.